South Carolina Gamecocks football under Steve Spurrier: 2008 season

-Garcia was named the starter for a home game against defending national champion No. 13 LSU.
-South Carolina led at halftime but was suffocated in the second half, acquiring their third seven-point loss.
-One moment during the game, in which the umpire collided with Garcia, went viral.
-Staying with home-field and Garcia, the Gamecocks bounced back with a dominant win over Tennessee, their first home victory over the Volunteers since 1992.
-Alternating between Garcia and Smelley every other snap, at home, South Carolina defeated Arkansas, now without their star running backs.
-Kenny McKinley became the program's all-time leader in career receiving yards.
-Continuing the quarterback switching and back at No. 24 in the polls, the Gamecocks were blown out by fifty points at No. 3 Florida, their worst loss since 1995 and Spurrier's worst ever in the Swamp.
-With Smelley starting on the road, the Gamecocks endured a second straight loss to Clemson, which cemented the job of Tigers interim head coach Dabo Swinney.
+South Carolina's winning streak ended with a close loss to defending national champion No. 13 LSU, with starter Garcia's collision with the umpire going viral.
+Despite Garcia leading the Gamecocks to their first home win over Tennessee since 1992, Spurrier did not consider the freshman ready to lead the offense.
+In a home win over Arkansas, Smelley and Garcia alternated every other snap, both helping Kenny McKinley become the program's all-time leader in career receiving yards.
+Continuing the quarterback switching and back in the polls, the Gamecocks lost by fifty points at No. 3 Florida, their worst loss since 1995 and Spurrier's worst ever in the Swamp.
+Smelley led the Gamecocks to Clemson, where a loss cemented the job of Tigers interim head coach Dabo Swinney.
 South Carolina returned to the postseason with an invitation to the Outback Bowl, with Spurrier tying the school record for bowl game appearances by a coach.
 It was also the first time South Carolina had been invited to three bowl games in four seasons.
-Prior to the bowl game, offensive line coach Jon Hunt was fired, while recruiting coordinator and quarterbacks coach David Reaves as well as strength and conditioning coach Mark Smith both took jobs at Tennessee, under Reaves' brother-in-law Lane Kiffin.
+Prior to the bowl game, there were several staff changes.
 (Note: Sources:) In the bowl game, with Garcia starting against Iowa, the Gamecocks had five turnovers, were unable to stop running back Shonn Greene, and lost by three touchdowns.
-South Carolina finished the season with a record of 7–6.
+South Carolina finished the season with a 7–6 record.